Eligibility | Awards | Regulations | Judging

 - Only one essay may be submitted by each contestant.

 - Each teacher may submit no more than 15 essays per classroom.
 Submissions from more than one classroom will be accepted.

-- Essays must be submitted electronically by the student's teacher via our online submission form.
+- Essays must be submitted electronically by the student's teacher or parent via our online submission form.

-- The teacher must vouch for the authenticity of the student's paper via our online submission form.
+- The teacher or parent must vouch for the authenticity of the student's paper via our online submission form.

 - Essays must be submitted in Microsoft Word.

 - The essay text is limited to three double-spaced, 12-point Times New Roman font, single-sided, numbered pages with one-inch margins.
 The title page and bibliography are not included in the three pages.